 • Brake early;

 • Do not use cruise control.
-This decreases your reaction time to apply braking;
+This decreases your reaction time to apply brakes;

-• If you do not absolutely have to go out on the roads, then don’t.
+• If you do not absolutely have to go out onto the roads, then don’t;

-• If you drive off the roadway and are stuck in a snowbank or ditch, stay in your vehicle and call 9-1-1.
-Do not exit your vehicle unless it is an absolute emergency, you put yourself at risk of being struck by another vehicle;
+If you drive off the roadway and are stuck in a snowbank or ditch, stay in your vehicle, activate your emergency flashers, and call 9-1-1.
+Do not exit your vehicle unless it is an absolute emergency.
+You put yourself at risk of being struck by another vehicle.

-• Roll your windows down a few inches or turn your vehicle off if you are stranded in snow for a period of time with your vehicle running.
-Covered mufflers can cause serious physical injury or death due to inhalation of carbon monoxide; and
+Roll the windows down a few inches or turn your vehicle off if you are stranded in snow for a period of time with your vehicle running.
+Covered exhaust pipes can cause physical injury or death due to inhalation of carbon monoxide.

-• If you should become stranded on the thruway or any roadway, know your location by being aware of your direction and mile post marker.
-This will help emergency personnel reach your location as quick as possible.
+If you should become stranded on the Thruway or any roadway, know your location by being aware of your direction and mile post marker when applicable.
+This will help emergency personnel reach your location as quickly as possible.